Think you need a 20% deposit to buy a home? Think again

 There’s a lot of outdated advice floating around when it comes to buying your first home.
 One of the most common is that you’ll need to save a 20% deposit before you can even think about applying for a mortgage.

-But here’s the truth: while a 20% deposit could unlock better mortgage rates, it’s not essential.
-In fact, there are plenty of ways to get on the ladder with far less — and some buyers don’t need to save a deposit at all!
-Here’s everything you need to know.
+The reality is that while a 20% deposit could unlock better mortgage rates, it’s not essential.
+In fact, there are plenty of ways to get on the ladder with far less - and some buyers don’t need to save a deposit at all.
+The following guide covers all the essential information.

 Find out how much you could borrow and all the ways you could boost your budget by creating a free Tembo plan today.